MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-events-isolated.md

 When the operation is installing, uninstalling, or upgrading extensions, isolated events aren't run isolated.
 The events run normally instead.

 The reason for this behavior is that these operations require that all operations within them are done in one transaction.
-So one can neither explicitly call commit during these.
+So explicit commit calls can't be made within these operations.

 ## How to define an isolated event